-District Six was originally a mixed community of freed slaves, merchants, artisans, laborers and immigrants.
-Removals and marginalization began early last century, and in 1966 it was declared a white area.
-By 1982 more than 60,000 people were forcibly removed to a barren area aptly known as the Cape Flats, and their houses in District Six were flattened by bulldozers.
-Agreement still has to be reached about what to do with the land that was District Six, in a way that will compensate those who were forcibly removed.
-The District Six Museum, established in 1994, works with the memories of the area – through photographs, traffic signs, videos – and with those of forced removals in general.
-A large map of the district covers the floor with former residents' handwritten notes of where they once lived.
+District Six was originally a mixed community of freed slaves, merchants, artisans, laborers, and immigrants.
+Marginalization and forced removal of the residents began early in the last century, and in 1966 it was declared a white area.
+By 1982, more than 60,000 people had been relocated to a barren spot aptly known as the Cape Flats, and their houses in District Six were flattened by bulldozers.
+Agreement still has to be reached about what to do with the land that was District Six so that those who were forcibly evicted achieve a fair settlement.
+The District Six Museum, established in 1994, preserves memories of the area through photographs, traffic signs, and videos, and also focuses on forced removals in general.
+A large map of the district covers the floor museum and includes former residents' handwritten notes of where they once lived.